Larger Quantities, Lower Prices

 The Morning Glory Vine will bloom when it pleases, and each variety is unique.
 Some vines announce their stunning presence by early summer, and yet, many do not pop with brilliant color until the fall.
 The wait is worth it, however, when you consider that some Morning Glory Vines produce big flowers which measure about three inches in diameter on lovely heart-shaped green leaves.

-The delicate hummingbird is very attracted to the Morning Glory Vine and the sweet nectar contained in its large, colorful, funnel-shaped flowers.
-When these amazing vines are planted in a mixed garden variety, they also serve as a beacon to butterflies that flit about, adding an abundance of beauty to an area.
+The delicate hummingbird is very attracted to the Morning Glory Vine and the sweet nectar contained in its full, colorful, funnel-shaped flowers.
+When these fantastic vines are planted in a mixed garden variety, they also serve as a beacon to butterflies that flit about, adding an abundance of beauty to an area.